 Enchiladas are a staple of Mexican cuisine.
 Their existence dates back to when the Mayans inhabited Mexico.
 They were the first civilization to roll meats in tortillas.
 Once they were introduced to the rest of the world, their popularity spread like wildfire.
-They now frequent dinner tables all across America and we’ve put our own unique twist on them for you to try!
+They now frequent dinner tables all across America and we’ve put our own unique twist on our smoked enchiladas recipe!

 - 5 lbs chicken